Cmarescot/Heart_Disease_Final_Project/README.md

 // insert ERD relationships?

 ## Dashboard
 For our final dashboard, we have chosen to use Tableau Story.
-We are currently planning to have 4 graphs from our data.
+We have 2 graphs from our data.
+One graph shows the variation of heart disease by age and the other shows the variation by gender.
+Our interactive element is a filter on the variation by age graph for the factor gender.
+The graphs are also color coded based on heart disease being present or not.
 The link to our dashboard can be found here: https://public.tableau.com/shared/MS36YCW7T?:display_count=n&:origin=viz_share_link.

 ## Google slide presentation
 // link to google slide presentation